reactioncommerce/docs/guides/quick-start.md

 - Change into your newly created directory by doing `cd <myadmin>`
 - Now run `npm install`
-- Then run `reaction develop` which will start the Admin in development mode (Note: The admin can take a little while to start up the first time because it's in Meteor)
+- Then run `reaction develop` which will start the Admin in development mode (Note: The admin can take a little while to start up the first time)
-- Once the server has started you can access it by going to `http://localhost:4080`
+- Once the server has started you can access it by going to `http://localhost:4080`.
+The instructions below cover how to create your first user and first shop.

 ## Access the dashboard, playground, and storefront